 d.
 Victim: the employee must submit verification of one of the following types:

-- Documentation that the employee is a victim of domestic violence, sexual assault, or stalking, from any of the following persons from whom the employee or employee’s family member sought assistance in addressing the domestic violence, sexual assault, or stalking: an advocate for victims of domestic violence, sexual assault or stalking; an attorney; a member of the clergy; or a medical or other professional
+(5) Documentation that the employee is a victim of domestic violence, sexual assault, or stalking, from any of the following persons from whom the employee or employee’s family member sought assistance in addressing the domestic violence, sexual assault, or stalking: an advocate for victims of domestic violence, sexual assault or stalking; an attorney; a member of the clergy; or a medical or other professional.

 e.
-Parental Leave: the employee must submit proof of birth of his/her child or placement of a child for adoption or foster care.
+Parental Leave: the employee must submit proof of birth of their child or placement of a child for adoption or foster care.

 f.
 Pregnancy Disability: the employee must submit a statement from a licensed heath care provider verifying the pregnancy disability and stating the expected duration of the condition.